Menu

 We recommend only granting an account to people you trust to minimise the attack surface.
 Accordingly, Bonfire ships with public registration disabled.
 The admin panel has an invite facility.

-• Option A - Install using Co-op Cloud (recommended) which is an alternative to corporate cloud services built by tech co-ops, and provides handy tools for setting up and managing many self-hosted free software tools using ready-to-use "recipes".
+Install using Co-op Cloud (recommended) which is an alternative to corporate cloud services built by tech co-ops, and provides handy tools for setting up and managing many self-hosted free software tools using ready-to-use "recipes".
 Very useful if you'd like to host Bonfire alongside other open and/or federated projects.
-In this case, jump straight to step 4.

 1. Install Abra on your machine